WPAY (AM)

 WPAY (1520 kHz) is an AM radio station licensed to Rossford, Ohio, serving the Toledo metropolitan area.
 It is owned by Relevant Radio of Green Bay, Wisconsin.
+Its AM signal transmits from a five-tower inline directional antenna array at 8130 Township Highway 102 in Perrysburg, Ohio.

 History

 WTTO

-The station was established in 1966 as WTTO, It was known as "Weetow 15" with a Top 40 format to compete with 1470 WOHO (later WLQR) and 1560 WTOD (now WWYC).
+The station was established in 1966 as WTTO.
+It was known as "Weetow 15" with a Top 40 format to compete with 1470 WOHO (later WLQR) and 1560 WTOD (now WWYC).
 It also competed with 800 CKLW from Detroit/Windsor, Ontario.
 The station had its studios on the fourth floor of the Commodore Perry Hotel in Downtown Toledo.
 Legendary Deejays Larry Weseman "Larry Love" and Ron Sobczak "Tommy Collins" were the Top Air Personalities.
 Ron Sobczak died in 2022.
-James K. Davis also was on air during the early days of WTTO.
-He later went on to become CKLW Big 8 air personality Big Jim Edwards during the glory days of the 50,000 watt AM Top 40 highly rated radio station that served Windsor/Detroit, Toledo and Cleveland.
+James K. Davis was also on air during the early days of WTTO.
+He later went on to become CKLW Big 8 air personality Big Jim Edwards during the glory days of the 50,000-watt AM Top 40 highly rated radio station that served Windsor/Detroit, Toledo, and Cleveland.

 WTUU

 In 1975, the call sign was changed to WTUU.
-The station switched to a country music format becoming known as "Fun Country W-15-2".
+The station switched to a country music format, becoming known as "Fun Country W-15-2".

 WANR, WGOR, WVOI

 Sometime later, 1520 AM adopted an all-news radio format with the call sign WANR featuring programming from NBC Radio's News and Information Service.
-The news format was unsuccessful and the station was sold.
+The news format was unsuccessful, and the station was sold.
 The call sign was changed to WGOR in 1976; the station took on a religious format.
 With yet another change in ownership, the call sign was later changed to WVOI.
 In 1981, after WKLR 99.9 FM dropped its R&B format in favor of country music, WVOI launched an urban contemporary music format.
 This format was successful and lasted until the later part of the 1990s.

 Dominion 1520

-In 1998, the call sign was changed to WDMN (which stood for Dominion) when the Cornerstone Church of Maumee, Ohio, acquired the station.
+In 1998, the call sign was changed to WDMN (which stood for Dominion) when the Cornerstone Church of Maumee, Ohio acquired the station.
 The station took on a gospel music format.